This Instant Pot Carnitas recipe is quick and easy to make in the pressure cooker, perfectly crispy and juicy, and so delicious!

 This Instant Pot carnitas recipe is a game-changer. ♡

-After years and years of making my go-to crispy pork carnitas recipe in the slow cooker — letting the pork slowly and steadily simmer all day long until it is perfectly tender and shred-able — I’ve now become a total convert to making pressure cooker carnitas instead.
+After years and years of making my favorite Mexican-inspired crispy pork carnitas recipe in the slow cooker — letting the pork slowly simmer all day long until it is perfectly tender and shred-able — I’ve now become a total convert to making pressure cooker carnitas instead.

-Bonus — it’s also good served up so many ways!
-These carnitas are, of course, absolutely fabulous served up in tortillas as carnitas tacos.
-But if you’re looking for a different spin on carnitas (especially if you have leftovers and want to mix things up a bit for the second round), these carnitas are also delicious served up in burritos, burrito bowls, quesadillas, enchiladas, tostadas, salads, or even in carnitas soup as well.
+These carnitas are, of course, absolutely fabulous served up in soft corn tortillas as carnitas tacos.
+But if you’re looking for a different spin on carnitas (especially if you have leftovers and want to mix things up a bit for the second round), this flavorful shredded pork is also delicious served up in burritos, burrito bowls, quesadillas, enchiladas, tostadas, salads, or even in carnitas soup as well.

 So if you are a fellow fan of carnitas, pull out your pressure cooker and let’s make a batch together!

 Instant Pot Carnitas | 1-Minute Video

 To make pork carnitas in the Instant Pot, you will need the following ingredients: